 A quality rating and improvement system (QRIS) establishes quality standards and supports continuous improvement efforts.
 It can provide the basis for states to build a well-supported system that includes the quality building blocks this brief describes.
-An emerging body of research examining the design and implementation of QRIS standards finds mixed evidence linking QRIS rating levels to child outcomes, and the degree to which a QRIS is well implemented appears to be a critical factor in achieving positive outcomes.36 These systems are designed to specify quality, provide a basis for program accountability, and support program improvement.
-That support can take the form of technical assistance, such as on-site coaching or consultation; financial incentives, like tiered child care subsidy reimbursement rates and quality improvement grants; and workforce supports, like wage subsidies or scholarships for teachers pursuing higher education.37 Forty states are using a statewide quality rating and improvement system.38
+An emerging body of research examining the design and implementation of QRIS standards finds mixed evidence linking QRIS rating levels to child outcomes, and the degree to which a QRIS is well implemented appears to be a critical factor in achieving positive outcomes.
+These systems are designed to specify quality, provide a basis for program accountability, and support program improvement.
+That support can take the form of technical assistance, such as on-site coaching or consultation; financial incentives, like tiered child care subsidy reimbursement rates and quality improvement grants; and workforce supports, like wage subsidies or scholarships for teachers pursuing higher education.
+Forty states have adopted a statewide quality rating and improvement system.
+California is one of three states in which the counties develop and manage a QRIS.